 Regeneron and Sanofi’s Praluent gets European approval for reducing cardiovascular risk in atherosclerotic disease patients

-Regeneron Pharmaceuticals and Sanofi have received a significant boost with the European Commission’s (EC) approval of Praluent (alirocumab) for a new indication.
-The approval enables Praluent to be used as an adjunct treatment to reduce low-density lipoprotein cholesterol (LDL-C) levels in adults with atherosclerotic cardiovascular disease (ASCVD), aiming to lower the risk of further cardiovascular events.
+Regeneron Pharmaceuticals and have received a significant boost with the European Commission’s (EC) approval of Praluent (alirocumab) for a new indication.
+The approval enables Praluent to be used as an adjunct treatment to reduce low-density lipoprotein cholesterol (LDL-C) levels in adults with atherosclerotic (ASCVD), aiming to lower the risk of further cardiovascular events.

 ASCVD is a condition marked by the build-up of plaque in the arteries, leading to restricted blood flow and increasing the risk of severe cardiovascular issues such as stroke, peripheral artery disease, and acute coronary syndrome (ACS), including heart attacks and unstable angina.